 Acorn stairlifts can hold up to 159kg (25s) (350lb).

 At Acorn stairlifts we aim to fit even the narrowest of staircases.
-Our Acorn 130 needs only 26 inches and Acorn 180 needs only 27.5 inches to unsure the customer can swivel round comfortably.
-One of our fully trained surveyors can asses your staircase to ensure a lift is possible.
+Our Acorn 130 needs only 26 inches and Acorn 180 needs only 27.5 inches to ensure the customer can swivel around comfortably.
+One of our fully trained surveyors can assess your staircase to ensure a lift is possible.

 Related Questions Which stairlift is best?